Ssenseii/studying-JS/JS  - Algorithms and data structures/JS Searching and Sorting.md

 ...

-## COunt dort: counts by the occurence of a number
+## Count dort: counts by the occurence of a number

 works only for numbers in a certai range,
 Complexity of O(k+n)